 - Consider oversizing initial capacity to maintain output as degradation occurs

-Hydrogen's unique properties—wide flammability range, low ignition energy, small molecule size enabling leakage, material embrittlement—require specialized safety design.
+Hydrogen's unique properties require specialized safety design: wide flammability range, low ignition energy, small molecule size enabling leakage, and material embrittlement.

 Critical standards: